lisa-lumos/Snowflake/06-data-loading.md

 Bulk loading uses user-provided virtual warehouses, specified in the COPY statement.

 Data transformations supported in COPY INTO command:
-- Column reordering & omission
+- Column reordering & omission & casts
-- Casts
 - Truncating text strings that exceed the target column length

 Continuous loading using snowpipe: